BMX XXX: Reception

 Assessments of the visuals were generally unfavorable, with some reviewers finding them comparable to a PSone title.
 While the animation and frame rate were commended for their smoothness, the characters were criticized for their blocky models, stiff body movements, and blurry textures.
 Some pointed out that the rough character models worked against the game's attempt at sex appeal, with Tom Bramwell of Eurogamer remarking that "not since Orchid in the original Killer Instinct have I seen such angular assets".
 Nation further observed that a topless female biker in a third-person video game served little function beyond novelty due to the camera's position behind her back as well as her hunched position.
-Dan Elektro of GamePro and Casamassina cited occasional collision issues in which riders temporarily sink through the ground or a wall.
+Dan Amrich of GamePro and Casamassina cited occasional collision issues in which riders temporarily sink through the ground or a wall.
 While Gerstmann and Casamassina described the environments as large in scope, Nick Valentino of GameZone felt that they were not as large or impressive as those in Aggressive Inline, and he and Bramwell found some areas to be plain and uninteresting.
 Marriott noticed some distant pop-up, and felt that the rider customization was insufficiently extensive.
 Socrates commented that the environments "look like they have been coated in a layer of Vaseline", and he considered the stripper videos to be the game's best-looking element.
 Boulding and Valentino also complimented the videos' professional quality, with Boulding stating that they "might convince you that you're watching an episode of G String Divas but without all of that talking and emoting".
 Nation, however, determined the production to be low-budget, saying that it "looks like it was copied off of a copy of an older Super 8 tape".